Alison Thewliss: Tax credits and the "rape clause"

 Thewliss has campaigned on the issue of the government's revised tax credit policy restricting new claimants to two children from 2017, a policy which was introduced by then chancellor George Osborne in his July 2015 budget.
 She said shortly afterwards that the budget measure was "incredibly distasteful" as women who had been raped would need to justify their case when the child was their third.
 A requirement from April 2017 is for an explanation, tagged a "rape clause", of a woman's "exceptional circumstances" in such cases.
 Thewliss, who had intervened nine times in the Commons on the issue by January 2016, was among those who launched a poster campaign in Glasgow that month for the government to abandon the proposal.

 How women could claim was still unclear the month before the measure was introduced.
 Via parliamentary questions, Thewliss had found that the training of a "professional third party" was still not arranged.
 It had been recommended in a 2016 Department for Work and Pensions (DWP) consultation document.
 Her request for an emergency parliamentary debate on the issue was rejected in March 2017.
 As the policy came into force, she wrote of the women affected and government officials: "Will they accept her word, or will only a criminal conviction do?
 We don't yet know".

+Leadership and selection contests

+In December 2022, Thewliss came second to Stephen Flynn in the contest to succeed Ian Blackford in leading the SNP group in Westminster, after which she became the SNP shadow Home Affairs spokesperson.

+Thewliss's constituency has no direct successor under the boundary review ahead of the 2024 general election, with its contents being distributed to five neighbouring constituencies.

+The SNP has no automatic presumption sitting candidates will be reselected.
+On 25 August 2023, Patrick Grady, then SNP MP for Glasgow North was not approved to stand in the 2024 general election.
+In October 2023, Thewliss was one of five sitting SNP MPs involved in selection battles, running in both Glasgow North and Glasgow East.
+The latter, which contains the ward she had represented as a councillor, is against her SNP frontbench colleague David Linden, who had formerly worked for her.

+Later career

+Thewliss will stand in Glasgow Central in the 2026 Scottish Parliament election.